learnitmyway/learnitmyway/content/post/learn-javascript-with-these-resources.md

 Before starting with these resources you should have some coding experience.
 If you would like to gain some more experience or have no experience coding, I would recommend having a look at <a href="https://www.learnitmyway.com/2017/06/04/learn-how-to-code-with-these-resources/" target="_blank" rel="noopener">Learn how to code with these resources</a>.
-If you would prefer to dive in, the resources below can be completed in the order they are shown.
+If you would prefer to dive straight in, the resources below can be completed in the order they are shown.

 **<a href="http://www.wickedlysmart.com/hfjs/" target="_blank"